Research Frontpage

 • Privacy, compliance, and sovereignty rules limit how data can be collected, stored, and used for model training and monitoring.

-• Integration burden is high because AI security must work across legacy systems, multiple clouds, SaaS apps, mobile devices, browsers, and open-source dependencies.
+• Integration burden is high because AI security must work across legacy systems, multiple clouds, SaaS apps, mobile devices, browsers, storage layers, backups, and open-source dependencies.

 • Hidden storage layers such as embeddings and vector databases can evade traditional DLP and create blind spots.